Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Contact a Drug Lawyer Today

 Defenses are available if you are charged with a Texas crime involving mescaline or peyote.
-To discuss your case with an experienced Lubbock drug attorney, call Hamilton, Hull & Byrd as soon as possible.
+To discuss your case with an experienced Lubbock drug attorney, call Texas Criminal Defense Group as soon as possible.